Senths02/portfolio/src/content/watch-party-data.md

 <summary>One small step</summary>

 ### Preparing for research
 I joined this project while a draft version of the pilot was being built.

->The plan was to iterate on the designs and prepare for in-depth research.
+The plan was to iterate on the designs and prepare for in-depth research.

-We explored two work streams:
+>We explored two work streams:
-1. Improvements for the build
+>1.
+Improvements for the build
-2. Aspirational features for broader research objectives
+>2.
+Aspirational features for broader research objectives

 The designs would be tested with the audience through an online community and a series of moderated interviews.